peter-daly/clean_ioc/docs/decorators.md

 sender.send("HELLO") # logs while sending
 ```

 ## Decorator ordering
-Decorators are resolved in order of when first registered.
-So the first registered decorator is the highest in the class tree
+By default decorators are resolved in order of when first registered.
+So the first registered decorator is the highest the object tree.

 ```python
     class Abstract: